qzan9/jni-nvm/doc/spdk-gsg.md

     $ lspci -n -s $bdf | cut -d' ' -f3 | sed 's/:/ /'

 note that for NVMe devices, the base class code is `01h`, subclass code is `08h`, and the programming interface is `02h` (NVM Express).

+while the threads used by an SPDK/DPDK application are pinned to logical cores on the system, it is possible for the Linux scheduler to run other tasks in those cores also. to help prevent additional workloads from running on those cores, it is possible to use the `isolcpus` Linux kernel parameter to isolate them from the general Linux scheduler.

+for example, if SPDK/DPDK applications are to run on logical cores 2, 4 and 6, the following should be added to the kernel parameter list:

+    isolcpus=2,4,6

+## Running SPDK applications ##

+since SPDK is actually an instance of DPDK, running an SPDK application requires EAL options to be properly given.

+EAL options are as follows:

+* `-c COREMASK`: an hexadecimal bit mask of the cores to run on; this option is *mandatory*.

+  each bit of the mask corresponds to the equivalent logical core number as reported by Linux. be careful with the core layout for your platform.

+* `-n NUM`: number of memory channels per processor socket.

+* `-b <domain:bus:devid.func>`: blacklisting of PCI functions.

+* `--use-device`: use the specified device(s) only. use comma-separate `[domain:]bus:devid.func` values.

+* `--socket-mem`: memory to allocate from hugepages on specific sockets. e.g., on a four socket system, `--socket-mem=1024,0,1024` will allocate 1GB memory on each of sockets 0 and 2 only.

+  `-m MB`: memory to allocate from hugepages, regardless of processor socket.

+  it is recommended to use the same amount of memory as that allocated for hugepages. if more memory is requested by explicitly passing a `--socket-mem` or `-m` value, the application fails.

+* `-r NUM`: number of memory ranks.

+* `-v`: display version information on startup.

+* `--huge-dir`: the directory where hugetlbfs is mounted.

+* `--file-prefix`: the prefix text used for hugepage filenames.

+* `--proc-type`: the type of process instance.

+* `--xen-dom0`: support application running on Xen Domain0 without hugetlbfs.

+* `--vmware-tsc-map`: use VMware TSC map instead of native RDTSC.

+* `--base-virtaddr`: specify base virtual address.

+* `--vfio-intr`: specify interrupt type to be used by VFIO.

+assuming the platform has four memory channels per processor socket, and that cores 0-3 are present and are to be used for running the application

+    $ sudo ./helloworld -c f -n 4